narrative-environments/CourseCompendium/Posthumanities.md

 **RELATED TERMS: Posthumanism; Postanthropocentrism; Posthuman;**

 According to Rosi Braidotti, critical posthumanities is an emergent field of enquiry based on the convergence of posthumanism and postanthropocentrism.
+Posthumanism develops a critique of the humanist ideal of ‘Man’: Vitruvian 'Man' as the allegedly universal measure of all things.
+Postanthropocentrism criticizes species hierarchy and human exceptionalism.

 **References**